jsoref/hashicorp-packer/website/source/docs/builders/amazon-chroot.html.md

     -   `iops` (number) - The number of I/O operations per second (IOPS) that the volume supports.
-See the documentation on [IOPS](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_EbsBlockDevice.html) for more information
+See the documentation on [IOPS](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_EbsBlockDevice.html) for more information.

-    -   `no_device` (boolean) - Suppresses the specified device included in the block device mapping of the AMI
+    -   `no_device` (boolean) - Suppresses the specified device included in the block device mapping of the AMI.

-    -   `snapshot_id` (string) - The ID of the snapshot
+    -   `snapshot_id` (string) - The ID of the snapshot.

     -   `virtual_name` (string) - The virtual device name.
-See the documentation on [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_BlockDeviceMapping.html) for more information
+See the documentation on [Block Device Mapping](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_BlockDeviceMapping.html) for more information.

     -   `volume_size` (number) - The size of the volume, in GiB.
-Required if not specifying a `snapshot_id`
+Required if not specifying a `snapshot_id`.

     -   `volume_type` (string) - The volume type. `gp2` for General Purpose (SSD)
-        volumes, `io1` for Provisioned IOPS (SSD) volumes, and standard for Magnetic volumes
+        volumes, `io1` for Provisioned IOPS (SSD) volumes, and standard for Magnetic volumes.

 -   `region_kms_key_ids` (map of strings) - a map of regions to copy the ami to, along with the custom kms key id to use for encryption for that region.